 It doesn't matter if you are the occasional camper who uses a small pop-up trailer camper or if you have one of those large motorhomes with multiple slides that make it an even roomier home on wheels.

-Your camper really is your castle.
-Your home away from home!
-Your defense against the elements and all that creeps in the night.
+Your camper really is your castle—your home away from home!
+It is your defense against the elements and all that creeps in the night.

 Mice Are Not Preferred Traveling Companions

 Sometimes, no matter how hard you work to keep your camper secure and clean, mice will find their way in and set up their own version of "camping."

 Camper storage facilities are usually not found sitting in major metropolitan areas; pieces of land large enough to store dozens of big RVs and other campers are just too valuable, unless they are in areas more rural than urban.
 And any large piece of land, especially one that is in a wilder environment, will inevitably be a home for wildlife, especially smaller wildlife such as mice.